 Ever read a great article then wonder how to use it in your work?

 From Article to Action is a quarterly column that describes creative ways to use one of the articles from the current issue of Young Exceptional Children.
 With specific examples for professionals, leaders, and professional development providers, each column offers additional options for acting on the information and recommendations in the article.
 DEC provides online access to the Article to Action column and to the article on which the column is based.

-From Article to Action: Promoting Infant–Toddler Learning Within Everyday Routines by Camille Catlett, MA
+From Article to Action: Opportunities for Integrating Math and Shared Storybook Readings by Camille Catlett, MA

 DEC Recommended Practices Monograph Resources

 Each edition of the DEC Recommended Practices Monograph Series has an extensive section of annotated resources related to the topic (e.g., interaction resources), most of which are readily available and free.
 Please feel free to freely share or copy this resource.

 Resources to Support You in Leading From Where You Are